Navajo Nation reports 270 new COVID-19 cases, one death - NewsBreak

-BALTIMORE (WJZ) — Maryland recorded 12,945 new COVID-19 cases on Saturday while the statewide positivity rate and hospitalizations increased, according to the latest round of data from the Department of Health.
+BALTIMORE (WJZ) — More than 12,000 Marylanders have died since the start of the COVID-19 pandemic, according to the latest data from the state health department.

-Hospitalizations rose by 98, bringing the total of Marylanders currently hospitalized with COVID-19 to 3,306.
-The state reported 49 more people died, raising the death toll to 11,917 since the start of the pandemic.
+The state reported 47 more people died from COVID-19, raising the death toll to 12,016 since the start of the pandemic.

+Maryland reported 9,683 new COVID-19 cases on Monday while the statewide positivity rate remained flat and hospitalizations increased,

+Hospitalizations increased by 78, bringing the total of Marylanders currently hospitalized with COVID-19 to 3,364.
+Of those, 2,788 adults are in acute care and 532 adults are in intensive care.
+Thirty-eight children are in acute care and six are...

 Comments / 0